The Parkes to Narromine section in New South Wales was commissioned in late September 2020 and is now operational.

 Construction of our first project is officially complete

-More than 1,800 people worked on the Parkes to Narromine project (including more than 760 locals) and over $100 million was spent with 99 local businesses, including $14.1 million with Indigenous businesses – a big boost to the local economy.
+More than 1,800 people worked on the Parkes to Narromine project (including more than 760 locals) and over $100 million was spent with 99 local businesses, including $14.1 million with First Nations businesses – a big boost to the local economy.

 Want to know more about this incredible milestone?
 Check out this video for some stats on how far we’ve come.

 Take care – trains are now in operation